sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/samples/create_scaling_group.rst

             .cooldown(60)
             .name("{groupName}")
             .minEntities(5)
-            .metadata(ImmutableMap.of("notes","This is an autoscale group for examples")) .build();
+            .metadata(ImmutableMap.of("notes", "This is an autoscale group for examples")) .build();

   LaunchConfiguration launchConfiguration = LaunchConfiguration.builder()